 9. Remove from the oven and let it cool down to room temperature.

 10. You can decorate the halwa with silver paper and serve it warm to your guests for dessert.
-You could warm it in the microwave just before serving it.
+You could warm it in the microwave too just before serving it.
 Enjoy!

 Notes: